sanjay035/sanjay035.github.io/index.md

 • Currently working on deep learning stuff popular these days related to Generative Adversarial Networks (GANs) and getting hands dirty & wet with it to gain intuition behind the deep generative models.

-• Contributor for Analytics Vidhya (Medium).
+• Contributor for TowardsDataScience, AnalyticsVidhya (Medium).

 ## Contact me
 ---